Importance and Mission

 PTTEP also provides the appropriate protection for whistleblower or involved persons.
 For example, personnel must not be disadvantaged by these actions: change of job position or any other form of discrimination.
 All related information will be kept confidential.
 A person who fails to comply with these regulations or commits misconduct shall be proceeded with disciplinary action or legal action as the case may be.

-In 2024, PTTEP received a total of 46 complaints through the channels according to the Whistleblowing Regulation and Human Resources Management Policy.
-Considering the sufficiency and clarity of preliminary supporting evidence, 18 complaints were forwarded for investigation.
-The investigation of 17 cases has been completed, while 1 case is under investigation process (Completed in the first quarter of 2025).
+In 2025, PTTEP received a total of 26 complaints through the channels according to the Whistleblowing Regulation and 5 complaints through Human Resources Management Policy, totaling 31 complaints in total.
+Considering the sufficiency and clarity of preliminary supporting evidence, 18 complaints were forwarded for investigation as of 31 December 2025.
+The investigation of 15 cases has been completed, while 1 case is under investigation process (Completed in the first quarter of 2026).

-After completing the investigation of these 17 accepted cases, there was 1 case that has no offenses, while there were 16 cases of wrongdoing which concerned the scopes of (1) safety and health, (2) business integrity, and (3) human resources in accordance with CG&BE and Human Resources Management Policy.
-As a result, PTTEP has given penalties via verbal and written warning to the offenders as well as termination without compensation payment.
+After completing the investigation of these 15 accepted cases, there was 6 case that has no offenses, while there were 9 cases of wrongdoing which concerned the scopes of (1) safety and health, (2) business integrity, and (3) human resources in accordance with CG&BE and Human Resources Management Policy.
+As a result, PTTEP has given penalties via written warning to the offenders as well as termination without compensation payment.

 The corporate governance unit reported the investigation results to complainants, either the Audit Committee or the Corporate Governance and Sustainability Committee, and the Board of Directors.